bratello/GoFarmTech/README.md

 ## Initial device setup
  1. Press for few seconds the Maintenace Knob attached to the SETTINGS_KNOB, the SETTINGS_LED led should flare up
- 2. Open the WiFi settings on your smartphone and connect to the %deviceId% WiFi network (e.g. IoTMyConditionTimer)
+ 2. Open the WiFi settings on your smartphone and connect to the %deviceId% WiFi network (e.g. IoTMyConditionTimer).
+Specify %devicePwd% password for connecting to the device
  3. Wait for few seconds - the captive portal application will be opened
  ![Global Settings](screenshots/globalSettingsUI.jpg)
  4. Press the menu button and go to the Global Settings, specify the basic network configuration